Spanish Cultural Heritage Institute: Functions

 Conservation, research, training and diffusion are the basis of the IPCE structure.
 It is based on the solid track record of its predecessor, the Spanish Historical Heritage Institute, responding to a dynamic collaboration with local and autonomous Administrations.
 All this is upgraded by the constant contact between international professionals and institutions.

 IPCE Functional Areas

 Conservation

-One of the main functions of the Spanish Cultural Heritage Institute (IPCE) is the conservation of our heritage legacy.
+One of the main functions of the Spanish Cultural Heritage Institute (IPCE) is the conservation of heritage.

 The Institute develops many projects and activities on all types of heritage: monumental architecture, works of art, archaeological objects, textiles, bibliographic and documentary heritage, etc.

 The IPCE also coordinates the generation and implementation of the National Cultural Heritage Plans, joint management tools for different types of cultural goods.
 Their drafting involves professionals of the Central Government, Autonomous Communities and independent experts.

 A National Plan sets the criteria and develops methods to protect, preserve, investigate, document and transmit cultural heritage.